flaxandteal/flaxandteal-website/content/clients/_index.md

 ## [Arches - Cultural Heritage](/arches-work/)

 A selection of our commercial Arches work, an open source data management solution.
-We are recognized Arches providers, an open source cultural heritage management platform, with GIS capability and suitable for movable and immovable heritage assets.
+We are recognized Arches service providers, an open source cultural heritage management platform, with GIS capability and suitable for movable and immovable heritage assets.

 Our in-house expertise allows us to transform and customise Arches to your needs, whether that is within heritage, research, science and more.
 Serving public and private sector alike through open source cultural heritage.
 [Get in touch](/contact/) to see what Arches can do for you.

 ---

-We developed ESG dashboards capable of inputting data to generate reports, graphs and capturing geo-spatial data.
+We developed ESG dashboards capable of inputting data to generate reports, graphs and capturing geo-spatial data, developing front-end and back-end in parallel.

 > **❝Boards123 innovates Board Performance.
 We do this with our software, services and training products.
 We work with Flax and Teal as our technology partner, as they are experts in transforming complex data and management systems into easy-to-use, highly accessible and intelligent software solutions.❞**

 ---

 We partnered with Big Motive to develop cutting edge fasttext algorithms to work in the background of their pain-based application.
-Our data and architect expertise ensured project was delivered on time and to specification.
+Our in-house data and architect expertise ensured project was delivered on time and to specification.

 >**❝We, at Big Motive, have worked with Flax & Teal on multiple technical projects and have benefited significantly from their ability to provide agile planning and delivery of technical work.
 From the early stages of the projects, Flax and Teal worked extremely well with all stakeholders, including the design and client teams to fully understand the project and co-create requirements.❞**